 This course is a lab.
 The goal of the course is to reinforce some of the networking concepts that were taught in any introductory networking course.
-The lab is structured around exercises that highlight topics such as addressing, subnetting, bridging, ARP, routing (RIP, OSPF), TCP, ICMP, etc. The course consists of 8 weeks of labs.
-Every week a series of exercises are required to be completed.
-Lab reports are used to evaluate the students’ understanding of the material and document the exercises.
+The lab is structured around exercises that highlight topics such as addressing, subnetting, bridging, ARP, routing (RIP, OSPF), TCP, ICMP, NAT, DHCP, DNS, etc. The course consists of 10 weeks of networking labs.
+In lab quizes are used to evaluate the students’ understanding of the material and ensure that students have attempted the lab exercises in the class handouts.
 Students are required to review introductory networking material for each lab.
-An accompanying text will used and for each exercise the relevant chapters will be given.

 Prerequisites: Introduction to Networking Course (a strict requirement!)

 Class Notes: Available on the web (see below)

 Software: Available with online downloads (GNS3, VirtualBox, Wireshark, Ubuntu, Cisco).